wot-oss/proposal/README.md

 ## What should be considered as a 'Proposal' ?

-Proposals are essentially design changes of any of the wot-open-source-project repositories.
+Proposals are suggestions for new projects to be developed under this open source effort or design changes to any of the wot-open-source-project repositories.

-Bugs, chores and changes related to external components are not considered as such.
-These issues must be tagged accordingly on their corresponding repositories.

 If you doubt the issue nature, and you feel it could be considered a design change to one project, you can always file a proposal.